udaracamarasinghe/simpledbeditor/README.md

 simpledbeditor
 ==============

-SimpleDBEditor is a Java program plugin which can use on Spring boot applications, to create simple Web UI to view and edit data in a connected databases.
+SimpleDBEditor is a Java program which can use on Java applications, to generate simple Web UI to view and edit data in connected databases.
+Users of this program just have to implement some API to process database operations.

 ## Componenets